TerranMechworks/mech3doc/docs/anim-files.md

 The next 20 bytes (at offset 36) are unknown and always zero (0).
 Finally, the pointer (u32) and size (u32).
 If the size is zero (0), then the pointer will be zero/null, and no further data is read.
 This indicates an empty reset sequence.
 Otherwise, size bytes of sequence event data is read.
 I'll describe how to read sequence event data shortly.

 For the reset sequence, the name will always be `RESET_SEQUENCE`.
 The flags will always be zero, an initial activation.
-The pointer will always have the same value as the reset sequence pointer from the animation definition itself, and the size will always have the same value as the reset sequence size from the animation definition itself.
+It will always match the reset state in the animation definition.

 ### Sequence definitions